-Let us hope that we will all be together in the flesh for our next session, fingers crossed in June, fo
+Let us hope that we will all be together in the flesh for our next session, fingers remaining the land of the session.

 UPPER HELMSLEY

 What a challenging time for all of us but wonderful things have come out of it.
 In Upper Helmsley, the village children drew rainbows and put them outside so that passers by could see them.
 We created a village WhatsApp group and have kept in touch with each other almost daily to check in, or to share photos and stories.
 We have shared shopping for food and essential supplies.
 We have joined in on the clap for carers on a Thursday evening.
 Catherine organised a bun decorating

 competition which was great fun.